-Asylum seekers have the possibility to be accompanied by a third person, either a lawyer or a representative of an accredited NGO.
-In a Decision of 30 July 2015, OFPRA's Director-General has detailed the conditions for the organisation of the interview.
+Asylum seekers have the possibility to be accompanied by a third person, either a lawyer or a representative of an accredited NGO.106 In a Decision of 30 July 2015, OFPRA's Director-General has detailed the conditions for the organisation of the interview.
 The third person has to inform OFPRA, to the extent possible, 7 days prior to the interview in the regular procedure and 4 days in the accelerated procedure of his or her intention to accompany an asylum seeker to the interview.
 The absence of a third person does not prevent OFPRA from conducting the interview.
-The third person is not allowed to intervene or to exchange information with the asylum seeker or the interview.
+The third person is not allowed to intervene or to exchange information with the asylum seeker or the interpreter during the interview, but he or she can formulate remarks and observations at the end of the interview.
 These observations are translated if necessary and written down in the interview report.
-The interview is also fully recorded.
+The interview is also fully recorded.107

 The asylum seeker or the third person can ask to read the interview report before a decision is taken on the case.
 At the end of the interview, the asylum seeker and the third person who accompanies him or her are informed of their right to have access to the copy of the interview.
 The latter is either immediately given to the asylum seeker or it is sent before a decision is taken.
-However, neither the law nor the OFPRA Decision of 30 July 2015 allow for the possibility of further comments before the decision is taken.
+However, neither the law nor the OFPRA Decision of 30 July 2015 allow for the possibility of providing further comments before the decision is taken.

-According to an OFPRA Decision of 10 December 2018, 30 organisations are authorised to accompany asylum seekers in interviews.
-These organisations are frequently requested to accompany asylum seekers, most of the time from applicants not accommodated in the centres they run.
+According to an OFPRA Decision of 10 December 2018, 30 organisations are authorised to accompany asylum seekers in interviews.109 These organisations are frequently requested to accompany asylum seekers, most of the time from applicants not accommodated in the centres they run.
 However, the lack of specific funding dedicated to this mission renders such assistance difficult in practice.
-Only 1.8% of asylum seekers interviewed in 2017 were accompanied by a third party.
+Only 1.9% of asylum seekers interviewed in 2018 were accompanied by a third party, compared to 1,8% in 2017).110 Figures for the year 2019 were not available at the time of writing.